dbrownecu/cloudlab-openwhisk/README.md

 create a directory for the images untar xtra.tar into the directory: the directory with the images will be the value assigned to FRSH_FILE_PATH

-get correct password from kubectl get secret djb-couch-couchdb -o go-template='{{ .data.adminPassword }}' | base64 --decode get crorect ip address from pod listing
+get correct password from couchdb kubectl get secret frsh-couch-couchdb -o go-template='{{ .data.adminPassword }}' | base64 --decode get crorect ip address from pod listing

 curl -X POST -H "Content-Type: application/json" http://admin:CORRECT_PASSWORD@CORRECT_IP_ADDR:5984/_cluster_setup -d '{"action": "finish_cluster"}'